 - The sidebar, which appears on the left side of your screen (or on the right, if you’re using Smartabase in a language that’s written from right-to-left).

-Normally, you would select and athlete and then choose a form to fill out.
-If you’ve selected an athlete in the calendar, you’ll see the same form selection screen that appears when you use the Enter data button or option.
-If you’ve selected an athlete from the sidebar, you can also choose the form from the sidebar.
+Normally, you would select a person and then choose a form to fill out.
+If you’ve selected someone via the calendar, you’ll see the same form selection screen that appears when you use the Enter data button or option.
+If you’ve selected someone from the sidebar, you can also choose the form from the sidebar.

 On the form selection screen, you’ll see your favourite events at the top of the page.
 There’s a search field where you can type in the name of the form you’re looking for.
 Beneath that, the Show | Hide buttons toggle a list view of the forms you have access to.
 These are grouped by category.
 If you just want to see the grid view of all forms, you can use the Hide setting.